stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 I believe most tier-2 and niche consulting firms of 200 to 20,000 employees can apply some of these insights to proactively create new opportunities for growth in 2021.

+## what can tier-2 and niche firms do to grow revenue in 2021

-## 2021 growth opportunity #1 - SaaS technologies
+### 2021 growth opportunity #1 - SaaS technologies

 SaaS, meaning _software as a service_, is a way of delivering applications over the internet.
 Customers don't have to buy/install/maintain/update hardware or software themselves.
 All they need is an internet connection.
 Customers usually pay per user and/or on a usage basis, with the unit price reducing on volume.

 Tier-2 and niche consulting firms often underestimate the revenue potential of supporting clients on how they choose, adopt, rollout and evolve SaaS.
 Not to mention the almost unlimited consulting revenue potential from having a closer client relationship and a deeper understanding of the client's day to day business.
 I think the latter is a key criteria for figuring out which SaaS technologies to align with.

-### pick sector-agnostic tech that is easy to learn and will generate high-value consulting
+#### pick sector-agnostic tech that is easy to learn and will generate high-value consulting

 Aside from outsourcing and industry restructures, there is no better way to drive consulting revenue than assisting clients on their journey to _adopt and evolve new technology_.
 That strategy fuelled the first phase of Accenture's market leading growth.